chelmerrox/ruby-tic-tac-toe/README.md

-# RSpec test for the Tic-Tac-Toe Game
+# RSpec test for the 'Tic-Tac-Toe' Game

 > In this project, we were required to write RSpec for the Tic-Tac-Toe game.